inartov555/user_hub_web_app/TASK.md

     c) There is the ability to configure what columns will be displayed on a table, all by default.
  - There should also be a page with user statistics, so you can see the currently logged-in users.

 Additionally, the pages feature a simple and attractive design.
 Some background.

 The app stores the user data in the database (select a free and good database).

-Please add this task description to a separate file.